bea-sirowy/Python-tutorials/README.md

-This is a repository with notes and exercises based on Python for Everybody course led by Prof. Ch.
-Severance, University of Michigan
+This repository contains notes and exercises based on "Python for Everybody" course e led by Prof. Ch.
+Severance, University of Michigan.